polinchw/docker-tools/README.md

   sudo docker swarm join --token TOKEN_FROM_THE_MASTER_SECTION IP-ADDRESS-OF-SWARM-MASTER:2377

-## Run a Docker Service on your new Swarm
+## Run a Docker Service on your new swarm
 - ssh into the swarm master:

   docker-machine ssh SWARM-MASTER